webix-hub/docs/data/api/refs/ui.spreadsheet.md

 - api/link/ui.spreadsheet_bind.md - binds components
 - api/link/ui.spreadsheet_blockevent.md - temporarily blocks triggering of ALL events of the calling object
 - api/link/ui.spreadsheet_callevent.md - calls an inner event
-- api/ui.spreadsheet_combinecells.md -
+- api/ui.spreadsheet_combinecells.md - merges several adjacent cells
 - api/link/ui.spreadsheet_define.md - redefines a single configuration property (or a hash of properties)
 - api/link/ui.spreadsheet_destructor.md - destructs the calling object
 - api/link/ui.spreadsheet_detachevent.md - detaches a handler from an event (which was attached before by the attachEvent method)
 - api/link/ui.spreadsheet_disable.md - disables the calling view (makes it dimmed and unclickable)
-- api/ui.spreadsheet_eachselectedcell.md -
+- api/ui.spreadsheet_eachselectedcell.md - iterates over all selected cells in the table
 - api/link/ui.spreadsheet_enable.md - enables the calling view that was disabled by the 'disable' method
-- api/ui.spreadsheet_getcellvalue.md -
+- api/ui.spreadsheet_getcellvalue.md - returns the value of the cell
 - api/link/ui.spreadsheet_getchildviews.md - returns child views of the calling component
-- api/ui.spreadsheet_getcolumn.md -
+- api/ui.spreadsheet_getcolumn.md - returns the configuration object of the specified SpreadSheet column
 - api/link/ui.spreadsheet_getformview.md - returns master form for the input
 - api/link/ui.spreadsheet_getnode.md - returns the main HTML container for the calling object
 - api/link/ui.spreadsheet_getparentview.md - returns the parent view of the component
-- api/ui.spreadsheet_getrow.md -
+- api/ui.spreadsheet_getrow.md - returns the row of the spreadsheet by id
-- api/ui.spreadsheet_getselectedid.md -
+- api/ui.spreadsheet_getselectedid.md - returns the ids of selected cells
-- api/ui.spreadsheet_getstyle.md -
+- api/ui.spreadsheet_getstyle.md - returns the style set for the cell
 - api/link/ui.spreadsheet_gettopparentview.md - returns top parent view
 - api/link/ui.spreadsheet_hasevent.md - checks whether the component has the specified event
 - api/link/ui.spreadsheet_hide.md - hides the view